wojtek0126/HFM_workspace/README.md

 -moved fetch GET function into useEffect
 -fixed color issue on button icons
--added loading (custom react-loading) before data is rendered -->working to implement jest fetch testing and jest testing in general<--
+-added loading (custom react-loading) before data is rendered -->working to implement jest fetch testing and jest testing in general<--just tutorials and specific knowledge is not enough, eting knowledge from docs..jest docs...react testing library docs..